qcoliveros/TinyBots/README.md

         * Name
     4. Click *Create*.
     5. Download the OAuth client JSON file.
-5. Based on the OAuth client information, generate the refresh token using the *oauth2.py* tool.
+5. Based on the OAuth client information, generate the refresh token using the *OAuth2.py* tool.
+    1. Generate the permission URL.
+    2. Authorize the application then update the *AuthorizeCode* in application.conf based on the obtained authorization code.
+    3. Generate the refresh token.
+    4. Update the *RefreshToken* in application.conf based on the obtained refresh token.

 ```
 python3 OAuth2.py -c application.conf [--generate_permission_url/--generate_refresh_token]
 ```

 6. Publish the application.
     1. Click *OAuth consent screen*.
     2. Click *Publish App*.